 5. High VOC Paints and Finishes

 Volatile organic compounds (VOCs) can cause health problems from dizziness to lung and kidney damage.
 VOCs are found in products including paints as well as finishes used for wood, such a stains or varnishes.
-There are now a wide array of low or no-VOC paints on the market.
+There are now a wide array of low or no-VOC paints and stains on the market.

 6. Bleached Coffee Filters